dimitris-oik/dimitris-oik.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Dimitri and I am a 2nd year PhD student in [Computer Science](https://www.cs.jhu.edu/) at [JHU](https://www.jhu.edu/), working with Professor [Nicolas Loizou](https://nicolasloizou.github.io/).
+My name is Dimitri and I am a 3rd year PhD student in [Computer Science](https://www.cs.jhu.edu/) at [JHU](https://www.jhu.edu/), working with Professor [Nicolas Loizou](https://nicolasloizou.github.io/).
 I am broadly interested in the fields of Optimization and Machine Learning.

 Prior to joining JHU, I graduated with a BSc in [Mathematics](https://en.math.uoa.gr/) from the National and Kapodistrian University of Athens ([NKUA](https://en.uoa.gr/)) and a MSc in [Data Science and Machine Learning](https://dsml.ece.ntua.gr/) from National Technical University of Athens ([NTUA](https://www.ntua.gr/en/)).
-Moreover I have a MSc in Mathematics from Germany.
+Moreover, I have a MSc in [Mathematics](https://www.uni-goettingen.de/en/faculty+of+mathematics+and+computer+science/20491.html) from [G&ouml;ttingen University](https://www.uni-goettingen.de/en/1.html).

 CV available upon request.